sumedhaagh/sumedhaagh/README.md

-# Hi, I'm Sumedha 👋
+# Hi, I'm Sumedha

-Computer Science (AI) student interested in building intelligent systems that interact with the real world.
+Computer Science (AI) student interested in building practical systems and working with real-world codebases.

-My interests lie at the intersection of **Artificial Intelligence, Computer Vision and Natural Language Processing**.
-I enjoy experimenting with models, understanding how they fail, and improving them until they work in practical scenarios.
+I’m interested in machine learning and computer vision, and I genuinely enjoy working through problems, understanding where things break, and improving them step by step.
+I like the process of learning by doing and figuring things out along the way.

-Currently exploring **open source development** and preparing for **summer of code programs** while continuing to build and improve machine learning systems.
+Recently, I’ve been exploring open-source development, contributing to projects and getting comfortable with large codebases.
+I’m continuing to build and improve my projects while preparing for summer of code programs.

 ---